- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 |Perfect use: 6 women become pregnant|

-A diaphragm is a nonhormonal birth control method that is used to prevent pregnancy.
+A contraceptive diaphragm is a nonhormonal birth control method that is used to prevent pregnancy.
 It has a soft latex-free dome with a flexible rim made from silicone.
-Latex diaphragms are no longer being made however they may be available in certain regions outside of the U.S. A diaphragm works by forming a barrier to stop sperm from reaching the cervix to prevent pregnancy.
+Latex diaphragms are no longer being made; however, they may be available in certain regions outside of the U.S. A diaphragm works by forming a barrier to stop sperm from reaching the cervix to prevent pregnancy.
 The diaphragm should always be used with spermicidal cream or gel.
 The spermicide comes with instructions and tells you how much to apply inside the dome before inserting it.
 The spermicide is used with the diaphragm to kill any sperm that might leak in around the edges of the dome.

 Where can I get the diaphragm?

-How do I use the diaphragm?
+How do I use the contraceptive diaphragm?

 You can insert the diaphragm just before sexual intercourse or up to two hours before intercourse.